LSSTDESC/plasticc-kit/INSTALL.rst

 2. Install everything:
 ~~~~~~~~~~~~~~~~~~~~~~

  a.
-Create a new environment from the YAML specification (Preferred!
-All dependencies resolved!)
+Create a new environment from the YAML specification

     .. code-block:: console